Online Fair Allocations with Binary Valuations and Beyond: Allocation of Goods

-In this part, we consider additive bi-valued valuation functions.
-For any agent $i \in N$, $v_i$ is bi-valued if $v_i(e)\in \{a_i, b_i\}$ for any $e\in T$, where $0<a_i\leq b_i$.
-Someone may wonder whether a non-wasteful EF1 or MMS allocation can be found with additive bi-valued valuation functions because the additive binary valuation function can be seen as a special additive bi-valued valuation function.
-However, we find that even for two agents with additive bi-valued valuations, a non-wasteful EF1 or MMS allocation cannot be guaranteed.
+In this part, we consider the additive personalized bi-valued valuation function, which is often considered in the literature, such as \cite{ebadian2022fairly,aziz2023fair}.
+For any agent $i \in N$, her valuation function $v_i$ is additive personalized bi-valued if $v_i$ is additive and $v_i(e)\in \{a_i, b_i\}$ for any $e\in T$, where $0<a_i\leq b_i$.

+It is worth investigating whether an NW allocation satisfying EF1 or MMS is achievable with additive personalized bi-valued valuation functions, as the binary case is a special type of bi-valued function.
+However, we find that even for two agents with additive personalized bi-valued valuations, an NW allocation satisfying EF1 or MMS cannot be guaranteed.